CUNA 2023 diamond award trophy icon

 info dialog icon Worried you may be the victim of identity theft?
 Our partners can help!

-The FBI’s Internet Crime Complaint Center (IC3) says that between 2017 and 2021, 2.76 million people reported internet scams that collectively cost them $18.7 billion.
+The FBI’s Internet Crime Complaint Center (IC3) reports millions of people fell victim to online scams last year, losing $12.5 billion.
 News like this and individual reports of data breaches, cyberattacks and identity theft can make you want to avoid the internet—an impossibility when we work, shop, bank and communicate online all the time.

 But you don’t have to join the ranks of these victims if you take proactive cybersecurity measures, such as using multi-factor authentication, setting strong passwords and downloading software updates as soon as they’re issued.